-During the nine months ended September 30, 2023, cash used in investing activities was \$15.2 million, compared to \$8.9 million net cash used in investing activities for the nine months ended September 30, 2022.
-The change was primarily attributable to capital expenditures related to property, plant and equipment during the current period as compared to the prior period.
+During the nine three months ended September 30, 2023, March 31, 2024 and 2023, cash used in investing activities was \$15.2 million \$5.6 million, compared to \$8.9 million net cash used in investing activities for the nine months ended September 30, 2022.

+The change was primarily due to capital increased expenditures for vehicles leased related to property, plant customer projects and equipment during the current period additional capital expenditures as compared to the prior period.